kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     #uplink_interface
    !
 ```
-In the above code we apply the various previously defined Macros to configure the various access ports via a loop structure.
+We apply the various previously defined Macros in the above code to configure the various access ports via a loop structure.
 We then apply the VLANs to the port-channel.

 ### ***Modify Code***
-Now while this is an eligant script it could be more automated and include ways to deal with both Access Points, and IOT devices in the same script.
-Lets look at how we might make these kind of changes in an automated programatic way.
+While this is an elegant script, it could be more automated and include ways to deal with Access Points and IoT devices in the same script.
+Let's look at how we might make these changes in an automated programmatic way.

-First lests deal with vlans on the Target switch.
-In the example above we use one variable to extrapolate the various device VLANs.
-Alternatively, that could be accomplished using a built in variable like the native VLAN and a similar approach.
+First, let's deal with VLANs on the Target switch.
+We use one variable to extrapolate the various VLANs in the example above.
+Alternatively, that could be accomplished using a built-in variable like the native VLAN and a similar approach.

 ```
    #set( $Integer = 0 ) ##defines Integer as numeric variable